 Do you want to add a degree symbol on your slide?
 Or do you want to add one of the currency symbols?
-Or even trademark or copyright symbols?
+Or even the trademark or copyright symbols?
 PowerPoint provides several ways to add such symbols, but the most straightforward option is to use the Symbol dialog box.
-Let us now explore how you can add symbols within your text containers in PowerPoint 2019 for Windows.
+Let us now explore how you can add symbols within your text containers in PowerPoint 2019 for Mac.

 Follow these steps to learn more:

 - Open your existing presentation, or create a new one.
 Next, find a container object that uses text, such as a text placeholder, a text box, a shape, a table, a chart, or anything else.
 Click at the point where you want to add a symbol.
 Doing so establishes an insertion point, as shown in Figure 1, below.

 Figure 1: Establish an insertion point

 - Access the Insert tab of the Ribbon, and click the Symbol button, as shown in Figure 2, below.
 Alternatively, press the Ctrl + ⌘ + Spacebar keyboard shortcut.

 - Either action brings up the Symbol floating palette that you can see in Figure 3, below.